lawrenceevalyn/THE-DISS/README.md

-# Next-do: revise ch 1
+# Next-do: revise ch 1 by Nov 22

 See [this trello board](https://trello.com/b/iGs9uQn6/dissertation) for details.